codsalah/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
- This repository is dedicated to showcasing a collection of my machine learning projects, highlighting innovative approaches and practical applications.
+This repository is dedicated to showcasing a collection of my machine learning projects, which I created a couple of months ago.
+I will continue to develop new projects.